damianhakert/damianhakert.github.io/source/_posts/2016-03-31-feature-highlihght-confidential-issues.markdown

 - Find other means to contact the maintainer.

 In general, most of the projects advise to not use the issue tracker, and instead send an email to a specific email address.
-As you might imagine, before this release, we as an open source project, advised the same [security vulnerability disclosure][disclosure] in our contributing guide:
+As you might imagine before this release we, as an open source project, advised the same [security vulnerability disclosure][disclosure] in our contributing guide:

 > Please report suspected security vulnerabilities in private to